dshepsis/Autoride/README.md

 the stream ends.
-- `/manage-twitch` — Configure the bot's behavior with respect to automatically monitoring and posting messages about Twitch streams, based on lists of followed users and games, blocked users, and required tags.
+- `/manage-twitch` — Configure the bot's behavior with respect to automatically monitoring and posting messages about Twitch streams, based on lists of followed users and games, blocked users, and required keywords.
 - `/is-twitch-highlight` — Gets information about a twitch.tv VOD based on its URL.
 This is useful for checking whether the video for a leaderboard submission is a highlight (permanently hosted) as opposed to a basic archived